wslider/malayalam-explorer-experimental/README.md

 ## AI USAGE - Grok 4 Assistance in Creating the Following ...
 -  Delete Card event listener in flashcards.js
 -  Post Card event listener in flashcards.js
--  function updateKeralaTimeGreeting() in script.js
+-  The function updateKeralaTimeGreeting() in script.js
+-  Obtaining Initial List & Translations of Most Commonly Used Words and Example Phrases for flashcards - flashcards.json
+    - * Translations checked and verified by native Malayalam speakers